everpub/openscienceprize/proposal.md

-propose to make reproducibility a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited.
+propose to make reproducibility a first-class citizen in computer aided research by enabling the publication of dynamic and interactive scientific narratives that can be verified, altered, reused, and cited from a web browser.
 This new interactive reusability will increase the transparency, quality and educational value of published scientific work.